codesyco/codesyco/README.md

+# 🧑🏽‍🦱About me:

+I'm a passionate developer with a strong foundation in the MERN stack.
+I bring my expertise in React to build dynamic and user-friendly web applications.

-# 💫 About Me:
+# 💫 Bio:
-👨🏽‍💻currently working on my portfolio<br>👯‍♂️looking for people to collab with on projects<br>🌱currently learning react.js
+👨🏽‍💻 portfolio in progress<br>👯‍♂️looking for people to collab with on projects<br>🌱working towards a public repo for my web apps

 ## 🌐 Socials: